 A teenager who is battling blindness is determined to lead as normal a life as he can and make it big in the business world.

-Pleckgate High School student Aman Raja, 16, suffers from autoimmune hypersensitivity blepharo Keratoconjunctivitis with neovascularization.
+Pleckgate High School pupil Aman Raja, 16, suffers from autoimmune hypersensitivity blepharo Keratoconjunctivitis with neovascularization.

 It’s a rare condition which Aman was diagnosed with aged three but then it was a waiting game as to when Aman would go blind – and unfortunately four years ago, he lost most of his sight.